My Sciatica Experience after herniating my L5S1 disc and the steps I took before getting an L5S1 microdiscectomy.

-Hello all you people who most likely suffer from sciatica!
-So this is my first post in my sciatica experience series.
+Hello all you people who most likely suffer from sciatica or herniated discs!
+So this is my first post in my sciatica experience/ microdiscectomy recovery series.
 I had a few YouTube videos up and I decided to fill in the gaps and continue the journey in writing.
-In this detailed post, I will outline the whole history of my sciatica experience from my first fall and symptoms up to my decision to get a microdiscectomy.
+In this detailed post, I will outline the whole history of my sciatica experience from my first fall and L5S1 herniation and symptoms up to my decision to get an L5S1 microdiscectomy.

-You can check out my other posts related to sciatica here!
+You can check out my other blog posts related to my microdiscectomy recovery here!

-My sciatica experience is something that deeply affected every aspect of who I am, and so although I do not promise that anything I tried will work with you, I do hope that those of you out there who are searching for solutions may find this useful.
+My herniated disc experience is something that deeply affected every aspect of who I am, and so although I do not promise that anything I tried will work with you, I do hope that those of you out there who are searching for solutions may find this useful.
 This post is also extremely long because I did not want to leave out details.
+Getting a microdiscectomy is a huge decision and the microdiscectomy recovery can be a little complicated.

 Also please know that I am not a doctor nor am I certified to give any medical advice.
-Please consult your trusted healthcare professional before trying anything to help alleviate your pain!
+Please consult your trusted healthcare professional before trying anything to help alleviate your pain or recover from a herniated disc!
 Don’t try to do surgery on yourself!
 Don’t stab yourself with needles! etc.

-I blame two accidents for the start of my sciatic pain.
+I blame two accidents for my herniated L5S1 disc and the start of my sciatic pain.
 The first one was a nasty fall down a narrow, carpeted staircase.
 I had just woken up and was rushing to get to an appointment.
 Wearing socks on a carpeted staircase= Slip N’ Slide.

 I slipped backwards and landed really hard on my butt.
 I couldn’t get up afterwards.
 I made a phone call in which I said “I will be late, I seem to have fallen and cannot get up.”
 Probably not the best idea since that caused a major morning freakout among friends and family.